AgalmicVentures/Environment/README.md

 # Development Environment
-This repository contains basic helper scripts and configuration files needed to setup a development environment on a variety of platforms.
+This repository contains basic helper scripts and configuration files needed for a development environment on a variety of platforms.

-## Configs
+## Configs (`configs/`)

 ### `.bashrc`
 Many features including:
-* Custom colorized prompt with timestamp and current working directory
+* Custom colorized prompt with timestamp and current working directory.
-* Warnings on non-zero return values
+* Warnings on non-zero return values.
-* Aliases for common commands, e.g. `ll` for `ls -lAh`
+* Aliases for common commands, e.g. `ll` for `ls -lAh`.
-* `extract` function for generic archive decompression
+* `extract` function for generic archive decompression.

 ### `.gitconfig`
 Git default settings.
+Includes many convenient aliases, with not only standard abbreviations, but also common typos.

 ### `.hgrc`
 Mercurial default settings.